Ghos Bakhsh Khan Mahar

-Ghos Bakhsh Khan Mahar (غوث بخش خان مہر; born 27 October 1945) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Ghos Bakhsh Khan Mahar (غوث بخش خان مہر; born 27 October 1945) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously he was a member of the National Assembly from 2002 to May 2018.

 Early life

 He was born on 27 October 1945.

 Political career

 He was a member of the Provincial Assembly of Sindh from Constituency PS-7 (Sukkur) from March 1977 to July 1977.

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-203 (Shikarpur-II) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-203 (Shikarpur-II) in the 2002 Pakistani general election.
 He received 61,432 votes and defeated Agha Arsalan Khan, a candidate of Pakistan Peoples Party (PPP).
 In the same election, he was re-elected to the Provincial Assembly of Sindh as a candidate of PML-Q from Constituency PS-10 (Shikarpur -II).
 He received 38,321 votes and defeated Shabir Khan Mahar, a candidate of PPP.

-He was re-elected to the National Assembly as a candidate of PML-Q from Constituency NA-203 (Shikarpur-cum-Sukkur-cum-Larkana) in 2008 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-Q from Constituency NA-203 (Shikarpur-cum-Sukkur-cum-Larkana) in the 2008 Pakistani general election.
 He received 89,921 votes and defeated Sardar Wahid Bux Bhayo, a candidate of PPP.

-He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (F) (PML-F) from Constituency NA-203 (Shikarpur-cum-Sukkur-cum-Larkana) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of Pakistan Muslim League (F) (PML-F) from Constituency NA-203 (Shikarpur-cum-Sukkur-cum-Larkana) in the 2013 Pakistani general election.
 He received 77,065 votes and defeated Sardar Wahid Bux Bhayo, a candidate of PPP.

-He was re-elected to the National Assembly as a candidate of Grand Democratic Alliance (GDA) from Constituency NA-199 (Shikarpur-II) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of Grand Democratic Alliance (GDA) from Constituency NA-199 (Shikarpur-II) in the 2018 Pakistani general election.